GrieVoice: grievance intake for places where silence is structural.

 Narrative & protocol

 Start with the intake form.
-Bring the grievance workflow you want to stress-test, the languages your workforce or community actually speaks, and the nearest deadline that matters.
+Bring the grievance workflow you want to examine, the languages your workforce or community actually speaks, and the nearest deadline that matters.